wp-plugins/pixabay-images/readme.txt

 = What does the term 'CC0' mean? =

-CC0 1.0 Universal is Creative Commons' most recent public domain dedication, which is applied to all images on Pixabay.com.
+CC0 1.0 Universal is Creative Commons' Public Domain dedication, which is used for all images on Pixabay.com.

 = Are there any restrictions or requirements for using these images? =

 You are free to adapt and use the images for commercial purposes without attributing the original author or source.
 Although absolutely not required, a link back to Pixabay is appreciated.
-Learn more in this article about: [public domain images and their limitations](http://pixabay.com/en/blog/posts/public-domain-images-what-is-allowed-and-what-is-4/)
+Learn more in this article about: [public domain images and their limitations](http://pixabay.com/blog/posts/public-domain-images-4/)

 = Where do I get further information about Pixabay? =